The Cub Scout Outdoor Program

-Cub Scout family camping falls into two catagories: council-organized family camps and pack overnighters.
+Cub Scout family camping falls into two categories: council-organized family camps and pack overnighters.

-Council-organized family camps are overnight events involving more than one pack, with the local council providing all of the elements to enhance the outdoor experience such as staffing, food service, housing, and program.
-These are often referred to as parent-pal or adventure weekends.
-Family camps should be conducted by trained leaders at sites approved by the local council.
+Council-organized family camps are an overnight or longer event for Cub Scouts (including Webelos Scouts) and their families that involves more than one pack where the council provides the staffing and program.
+These events are often referred to as parent/pal, mom and me, or adventure weekends.
+Family camps are conducted by trained leaders at sites approved by the local council.
 Youth should be under the supervision of a parent, guardian, or other responsible adult.
-Council-organized family camps must be conducted in accordance with the National Standards for Council-Organized Family Camps, No. 430-408.
+Council-organized family camps must be conducted in accordance with the National Camp Standards.

 Webelos Den Overnight Camping

-Webelos Scout overnighters introduce a boy and his parent to the basics of the Boy Scout camping program.
-These campouts are conducted under the leadership of a trained Webelos den leader and include two to six nights of camping.
+Webelos Scout overnighters introduce Webelos Scouts and their parents to the basics of the Scout camping program.
+These campouts are conducted under the leadership of a trained Webelos den leader and include one night of camping.

-Webelos Scout dens are encouraged to visit Boy Scout camporees and Klondike derbies.
-The purpose of this visit should be for the boys to look ahead with anticipation to their future as Boy Scouts.
-Webelos dens should not compete in activities designed for Boy Scouts and should not spend the night at events that are Boy Scout-based.
+Webelos Scout dens are encouraged to visit Scout camporees and Klondike derbies.
+The purpose of this visit should be for the Webelos Scouts to look ahead with anticipation to their future as members of a troop.
+Webelos dens should not compete in activities designed for troops and should not spend the night at events that are Scout troop-based.